quejialin/Centerpoint_newtry/README.md

-# hello_world
+# Center Point
-just for fun
-How long will it take me to become a great coder?
+First try to build a model.